lukerm/find-tune/readme.md

 The track that I'm interested in classifying is committed into this repository in `data/target_tune.wav`.
 However, there's no reason you couldn't adapt this to other target tracks that may interest you.
 To do this, you'd have to train your own model in order to get it to classify that tune or sound.
-Going further, this code could be tweaked to create a homemade baby monitor, where the target sound would be crying.
-However, I would recommend _extensive_ testing before deploying on your child!
+Going further, this code could be tweaked to create a homemade baby monitor, where the target sound would be crying (_extensive_ testing would be required before deploying on a child!).

 ## How it works